hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 2. The proxy server responds with a guarantee to the client that *it* is the legitimate owner of `cnn.com`.
 3. The client establishes an HTTPS connection *with the proxy server*.
 This connection is the first of two secure connections (indicated in blue in the figure above).
 4. The proxy server, in turn, connects with the actual `cnn.com` web server.
 This is the second of two secure connections (indicated in green in the figure above).
-5. The proxy server shuffles requests and responses between the client and `cnn.com` transparently.
+5. During the lifetime of the connection, the proxy server shuffles requests and responses between the client and `cnn.com` transparently.

-Because the client thinks that proxy server is actually `cnn.com`, the proxy server can decrypt the contents of the client's transmissions.
-Because `cnn.com` thinks that proxy server is actually the client, the proxy server can decrypt `cnn.com`'s responses.
+Because the client thinks that the proxy server is actually `cnn.com`, the proxy server can decrypt the contents of the client's transmissions.
+Because `cnn.com` thinks that the proxy server is actually the client, the proxy server can decrypt `cnn.com`'s responses.
 Just what we wanted -- the ability to see the contents of both the client's and the server's data transmissions in plain text.

 Please note: HTTPS Proxying has both legitimate and illegitimate uses.
 They are oftentimes referred to using the same terminology: a man-in-the-middle (MITM) attack.
-For obvious reasons I will try to refrain from using this phrase but it _is_ the name of the software tool that we will use to actually deploy HTTP Proxying.
+For obvious reasons I will try to refrain from using this phrase but it _is_ the name of the software tool that we will use to actually deploy HTTPS Proxying.

 ### Step 3: Configuring MITM Proxy

-MITM Proxy is a tool installed by default in the Kali distribution that allows us to easily perform HTTP Proxying.
+MITM Proxy is a tool installed by default in the Kali distribution that allows us to easily perform HTTPS Proxying.
 The only problem is that the version installed is too old for our purposes.
 So, we will need to first upgrade the version on our Kali VM.

 Start by downloading the updated version of the program from [mitmproxy.org](https://mitmproxy.org/).
 Place the downloaded file in the `~Downloads/` directory.